Overview

 HHJ Johns KC

-The Claimant issued possession proceedings.
-The Defendant counterclaim for a declaration that the Claimant held the Property on trust him.
+The claimant issued possession proceedings.
+The defendant counterclaimed for a declaration that the claimant held the property on trust him.
 This was a highly fact sensitive case.
-Jeff represented the Defendant, who was entirely successful and obtained an order that the residential property was held on trust for him.
-A copy of the judgment can be found [here].
+Jeff represented the defendant, who was entirely successful and obtained an order that the residential property was held on trust for him.

 Albu-Swalin -v- Regency (UK) Ltd & Heartland Limited (2019)